dahjelle/Programming-Worksheets/README.md

 Simple Programming Worksheets for Learning

-Wrote up the first one as a internal training tool; putting this up publically in case anyone wants to add more.
+Wrote up the first one as a internal training tool.
+We may add more (and in other languages) as need permits.

+Contributions/corrections very welcome!